 Sometimes, you find yourself out in the midday summer sun, no shade, super harsh shadows on the people you need to photo and you need to get the shot.
 This scenario does happen a lot at weddings and events.
 Sometimes it is impossible to move people to the shade (event podiums, race tracks etc).
 If I knew I was going to be in direct, harsh sunlight, the Godox AD600 pro would be my go-to light.
 I can shoot wide open, F1.4, at 1/8000 of a second and have the power to light up the scene in a pleasing way.

 At 600 watts, you can overpower the sun.
-I was tempted to buy a second AD200 and link them together with the twin-head attachment, but now I have the AD600 (Pro), I’m glad I went that route.
-I think the twin AD200’s would still need to be very close to the subject in harsh light.
-You have more wiggle room with 600 watts of light.
+I have now bought a second AD200 and I link them together with the twin-head attachment.
+I think the twin AD200’s would still need to be very close to the subject in the harshest light so I feel the AD600 Pro gives me a little extra more wiggle room in midday weddings with group shots.

 If I could only ever have one light…